notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Combo Workout Revised Long.md

 | **Dynamic Warm-up & Static Cool-down** | Proper workout structure for injury prevention, performance, and flexibility.                          | Avoiding Injury, Reducing Pain.                                |

 This revised routine should take significantly less time while being more potent for achieving all your goals.
 I recommend performing it 2-3 times per week on non-consecutive days.

+### AI Prompt

+*[Prompt](https://aistudio.google.com/app/prompts?state=%7B%22ids%22:%5B%2214zI2Ukpq6O2xLLzIN0Vs6ihsmfe3Ifn3%22%5D,%22action%22:%22open%22,%22userId%22:%22106663353829707201139%22,%22resourceKeys%22:%7B%7D%7D&usp=sharing) I used to make the program*

+I need to shorten the time it takes to do my current exercise routine (below).
+The goals are to avoid knee pain while running, to reduce lower back pain, to get rid of my hunchback, and to develop some upper body strength.
+I'm also working on my balance, hence the many single leg exercises, and want to avoid pulling my calf muscles again, while running.

+My physical therapists recommended that I prioritize the goblet squats and do them outside of a superset.
+I'm doing hip thrusts to reduce back pain.
+I put this together by combining exercises prescribed by my PT, along with my own ideas.
+I am open to suggestions, but be sure that the recommended routine is sufficient to treat hunchback, and exercises biceps enough for some reasonable hypertrophy.

+For equipment, my options are: stair steps, jump rope, kettlebells, Swiss ball, bench, pullup bar, dumb bells

+What do you suggest?
+Can I do a better job of supersetting?
+Can redundant exercises be removed?
+If you remove or add exercises, please explain.

+In my existing exercise routine below, supersets are indicated by the numbering system.
+For example this:

+7.1 Jump Rope
+7.2 Pushups standard & legs on chair

+means that jump rope and pushups are in the same superset, and I would do three iterations (jump rope/pushups, jump rope/pushups, jump rope/pushups).
+If you suggest supersets, tell me if you mean this kind or some other.
+If other, please describe.

+My existing exercise routine:

+1. Side Stepping with Resistance at Ankles
+(no superset exercise)

+2. Kettlebell Swings
+(no superset exercise)

+3. Goblet Squat
+(no superset exercise)

+3.1 Hip thrusts
+3.2 Bulgarian Split Squat (single leg lunge),

+4.1 Standing Ankle Dorsiflexion Stretch
+4.2 Lateral Step Down 6"

+5.1 Low Lunge Twist Stretch
+5.2 Single Leg Deadlift (opposite side, and swap)

+6.1 Modified Side Plank with Hip Abduction
+6.2 Eccentric Heel Lowering on Step

+7.1 Jump Rope
+7.2 Pushups standard & legs on chair